There are loads of wonderful walks in Yorkshire and these ten showcase the region’s most incredible waterfalls.

 May Beck and Falling Foss Circular

-It might only be 2-miles long, but this waterfall walk in the North York Moors is one of the best you can do.
-You’ll start in the May Beck car park and make your way through the pretty woodland to Midge Hall.
+It might only be 2-miles long, but this waterfall walk through the North York Moors National Park is one of the best you can do.
+You’ll start in the May Beck car park and make your way through the swathes of pretty woodland to reach Midge Hall.
 It’s an old gamekeeper’s lodge which doubles as the Falling Foss Tea Garden.
-Take five with a brew, before you nip around back to their very special garden – the Falling Foss waterfall.
-It’s an incredible 30-foot drop that flows into May Beck, which you’ll follow to get back to the start.
+Take five with a brew, before you nip around back to their very special garden – the incredible Falling Foss waterfall is tucked away behind it.
+It’s an incredible 30-foot drop that flows into May Beck, which you’ll follow to get back to the start after a rewarding day in nature.